luluse/agora/README.md

 - bcrypt (hash passwords before saving it into db)
 - multer (to save images into server when user uploads an image)
 - path (to direct images into public folder on server side)

+### Setup

+1. Clone down this repo locally.

+2. Add .env file with ```MONGODB=``` varaible.
+Add your mongoDB URI to connect to your DB.

+3. Turn on local server using ```nodemon index.js``` command.

+4. Server will run on port 8800.
+To change port number, go to index.js file.